 Now the bill, H.R.
 6363, will hit the floor of the Senate for approval and is required to hit President Biden’s desk by Friday to avoid a shutdown.
 With disgruntled members of the Freedom Caucus, the whole situation harkens back to the recent ousting of Kevin McCarthy (R-CA) from the speaker seat after Rep.

-Matt Gaetz (R-FL) introduced a motion to vacate, claiming the California Republican cut a backroom deal with Democrats to pass a continuing resolution in September and went against promises he made to hard-line conservatives about spending.
-For Mike Johnson (R-LA), failing to win over enough of his more hardline conservative colleagues to pass a rule, and he was forced to move the bill “under suspension,” requiring significant votes from the left.
+Mike Johnson (R-LA), failing to win over enough of his more hardline conservative colleagues to pass a rule, was forced to move the bill “under suspension,” requiring significant votes from the left.
 With bi-partisan fatigue and interparty skirmishes running awry across the beltway and the clock ticking, some Republicans showed goodwill and Democrats displayed massive support in order to come to a timely resolution.
-Hopefully in the future, the Republican Party can look forward to having a solid procedural majority rather than simply a majority of seats.
+The diplomatic approach of Johnson is seen by many as small steps in the pursuit of the Republican Party attaining a solid procedural majority rather than just a majority of legislative seats.